-Pocket listings are typically favored by many real estate agents because it means the listing agent will most likely also represent the buyer, a practice known as double-ending and dual agency.
-It could mean a double commission to that agent because the agent will probably pocket both the listing and selling agent's fees.
-It gives pocket listing a whole new meaning.
+Pocket listings were typically favored by many real estate agents because it meant the listing agent would most likely also represent the buyer, a practice known as double-ending and dual agency.
+It could have meant a double commission to that agent because the agent would probably pocket both the listing and selling agent's fees.
+It gave a pocket listing a whole new meaning, making the practice controversial.

-Realistically, though, it generally makes more sense to show your home to a million potential buyers than just one buyer.
+Realistically, though, it generally makes more sense to show your home to a million potential buyers rather than just one potential buyer.